tyrchen/quenya/README.md

 I've used GraphQL in many projects, I even built a tool called [goldorin](https://hex.pm/packages/goldorin) to generate Absinthe/Ecto code from a homebrewed spec language called `goldorin`.
 GraphQL has its advantages like:

 - Easy to use (GraphQL playground is even greater than swagger!)
-- Flexible query makes client easy to get the right amount of data it needs
+- Flexible query makes clients easy to get the right amount of data it needs
 - Save client API requests round trips Subscription is great for building event driven apps
 - A good aggregate layer to micro services Apollo toolchain is pretty decent
 - Good ecosystem (e.g. AWS AppSync support it)